TJ-and-Pals/utilities/README.md

 # Setup

 ## .env
-The following needs to be set in a `.env` file:
+The following needs to be set in a `.env` file.
+This is a file you must create in the same folder as this README.md as it it is intentionally .gitignored (allowing different people to have different configurations)

 ```
 CLOUD_STORAGE_ADDR=gs://tjandpals-cdn-eu/